pappz/sleepy/README.md

 ## Note
 I provide difference implementation for different cases.
-With it, I can avoid the overloaded barber shop and it works with good performance
+With it, I can avoid the overloaded barber shop and it works with good performance.

 In the cmd package you can see an example usage for the *sleepy* package, but I recommend to check the *barber_test.go* file for review